 Become a Fellow

-Additionally, Fellows have opportunities to develop and teach seminars and core courses in the College, join advisory committees, and serve the College as admissions interviewers, student organization advisors, or capstone supervisors, etc.
+Additionally, Faculty Fellows have opportunities to teach seminars and core courses in the College, join advisory committees, and serve the College as grant and scholarship application reviewers, student organization advisors, etc.

 Why I'm An Honors Fellow Heading link

 If you are interested in becoming a Faculty Fellow, please:

 - Fill out the Honors College Fellows Application

 - Email your completed application, along with your current c.v., to Michele McCrillis, Assistant Dean of Curriculum and Outreach Programs, at email@example.com.